About Sundown Falls

 Continuing the train of class IV rapids, the distance between upstream White Maiden’s rapid and Sundown Falls isn’t far.
 This rapid dramatically changes from low to high water and is challenging at most flows.

 How to run Sundown Falls

 The scout is on river right.
 It is highly recommended to scout this rapid, especially at high water when points of reference are few and the tongue between two huge, recirculating holes is very narrow.
-The large drop at the bottom of the rapid is the feature that gives this rapid its name and its excitement.
+The large drop at the bottom of the rapid is the feature that gives this rapid its excitement.
 It is best to enter on the right side and move left as starting left and moving right does not work as well.
 The flow will determine how this rapid is run.